Ed.D. in Organizational Leadership Rankings Methodology

 Is an Ed.D. in Organizational Leadership Worth It?

 The answer will depend on your long-term career goals.
-Because an Ed.D. in Organizational Leadership can be applied to a wide range of job settings, especially outside of K-20 education, it’s important to have a direction before you commit to 3-5 years of a doctorate.
+Because an Ed.D. in Organizational Leadership can be applied to plenty of job settings, especially outside of PK-20 education, it’s important to have a direction before you commit to 3-5 years of a doctorate.

 Examine current job listings that appeal to you.
 Talk to your mentors.
 Contact recent Ed.D. & Ph.D. graduates on your shortlist of programs.
 You need to know whether the investment will pay dividends in the future.
 A major in organizational leadership has become a relatively common specialty for business degrees, so you should find plenty of opinions.